 5. Be a tourist in Vancouver, British Columbia

 Vancouver, a vibrant seaport in British Columbia, is one of Canada's most ethnically diverse cities.
-The thriving city is known for its art, theater, and music scenes, and you won't run out of things to do.
+The thriving city is known for its art, theater, and music scenes, and you won't run out of fun things to do in Vancouver.
 Museums, an aquarium, beautiful hikes, local markets, and live music add to the bustling culture of British Columbia.
 In this city, you're surrounded by mountains wherever you go, whether you choose to enjoy a hockey game or an afternoon of kayaking.

 6. Enjoy a seaside lunch at Fisherman's Wharf in Victoria, British Columbia